MartinKukli/project-euler-python/README.md

-# project-euler-python
-Project Euler problems solutions in python
+# Projet Euler Solutions in Python